Custer Creek train wreck

 The Custer Creek train wreck (sometimes called the Saugus train wreck) is the worst rail disaster in Montana history.
-It occurred on June 19, 1938 when a bridge, its foundations washed away by a flash flood, collapsed beneath Milwaukee Road's Olympian as it crossed Custer Creek, near Saugus, Montana, south-west of Terry, killing at least 47 people.
+It occurred on June 19, 1938 when a bridge, its foundations washed away by a flash flood, collapsed beneath Milwaukee Road's Olympian as it crossed Custer Creek, near Saugus, Montana, south-west of Terry, killing 49 people.

 Bridge AA-438

 The bridge, number AA-438, was 180 ft long and had been constructed in 1913.
 It consisted of two 50 ft plate girder spans and five reinforced concrete trestle slab spans carrying the single track across the creek resting on concrete piers.
 An inspection of the bridge earlier that year had concluded the bridge was in good condition with sufficient rip-rap in place to prevent scouring.

 Custer Creek

 Custer Creek itself normally runs dry for nine months of the year and had never been known to rise to a depth of more than 5 ft.
 But on the night in question a cloudburst deposited an estimated 4 to 7 in of rain on the area drained by the creek.
 The previous train had crossed the bridge at 10:15 p.m. at which point the engineer estimated the water to be about 3 or 4 ft deep.
 Twenty minutes later, in view of the heavy rainfall experienced the section foreman performed an inspection of the track and estimated the depth of water to be 6 or 7 ft beneath the level of the girders of the bridge (i.e. around 6 ft deep), giving no indication of the trouble to come.